 The population’s prevalence of amblyopia is 3–5%.
-Treatment approaches before the age of eight years include glasses and eye patching (occlusion therapy).
+Treatment approaches before the age of eight include glasses and eye patching (occlusion therapy).
 The latter requires wearing a patch over the healthier eye for several hours a day.
-In this blog, we discuss what effect patching therapy has on children.
+In this blog, we discuss the effect eye patching or occlusion therapy has on children.
 Moreover, we will suggest a new alternative to avoid the bad consequences of eye patching.

 Challenges and Concerns Associated with Eye Patching in Children